Blisado1/Celo-Tutorial/README.md

 ## Introduction

+In this tutorial we will be learning about the Vyper programming language

+- Learn about the vyper syntaxes
+- Write a simple smart contract in vyper
+- Learn how to compile and deploy vyper contracts

+## Tech Stack

+We will use the following tools and languages in this tutorial

+1. Remix IDE
+2. VSCode
+3. A web browser
+4. Vyper

+## Prerequisites

+- Basic knowledge of programming with Solidity
+- Basic knowledge of using Remix

+## What is Vyper?

 Vyper is a Pythonic smart contract programming language created in 2017 as a readable and secure alternative to Solidity for writing EVM smart contracts.
 It was designed to improve upon Solidity, by limiting unsafe practices and enhancing readability; Vyper seeks to optimize the security and auditability of smart contract and also to make it virtually impossible for developers to code misleading programs.

 Following are the features of Vyper:

 - Bounds and overflow checking: On array accesses and arithmetic.
 - Support for signed integers and decimal fixed-point numbers
 - Decidability: It is possible to compute a precise upper bound for the gas consumption of any Vyper function call.